 We maintain allowances for doubtful accounts for estimated losses resulting from the inability of our customers to make required payments.
-At March 31, 2005 and 2006, we maintained allowances for doubtful accounts of ¥449 million and ¥114 million, respectively.
+At March 31, 2006 and 2007, we maintained allowances for doubtful accounts of ¥114 million and ¥123 million, respectively.
 Management specifically analyzes accounts and loans receivable including historical bad debts, customer concentrations, customer credit-worthiness and current economic trends when evaluating the adequacy of the allowances for doubtful accounts.
 If the financial condition of our customers or debtors were to deteriorate, resulting in an impairment of their ability to make payments, additional allowances may be required.
-For the fiscal year ended March 31, 2006, the reversal of allowance of ¥0.1 million was recorded reflecting the increase in market price of securities held in pledge for our advance to i-Heart, Inc.